 Buy A Car Cover

-Not everyone has access to a garage, which is why a car cover ($30-$200) is a great alternative to protect your car from the elements.
-If you’re expecting severe weather, put a stormproof cover over your vehicle.
+Not everyone has access to a garage, which is why a car cover ($30-$200) is a great alternative to protecting your car from the elements.
+If you’re expecting severe weather, put a storm proof cover over your vehicle.
 A car cover can run for around $100, but it will save you lots of money in damages.
 If you don’t have a car cover, use blankets or cardboard and strap it to your vehicle via ropes and straps.

 Invest In A Carport

 Instead of using a garage or a car cover, invest in a carport.
-You can often find carports in warm-weather states that don’t deal with snow; while a carport doesn’t completely cover your vehicle due to it being more open, it still acts as a shield against sunlight and other harsh weather conditions.
+Carports are common in warm states without snow.
+Although they don’t provide full coverage, carports protect cars from sunlight and bad weather.
 Plus, you can easily place a carport in your driveway.
 Temporary fabric carports ($150-$600) can be easily purchased online.